Submitted by Dee Lemons: Member Since 2015

 This popular all-day event, held in October, features a professional from the genealogy field who conducts a deep-dive into a broad topic of interest.
 A raffle and book sale are part of the event.
 The seminar is open both to members and the public.
 It is fee-based with members charged a reduced rate.

-Our monthly newsletter, Descendants, is published eleven times per year (not in August) and is included with every membership.
+Our monthly newsletter, Descendants, is published ten times per year (not in August and December) and is included with every membership.
 You must be a member to receive or have access to the newsletter located in the Members Only section of this site.
 Feedback, ideas and suggestions for the newsletter are welcomed at Newsletter@cccgs.net